 For more on the legal battle between Corday Productions and Sony Pictures Television -- including how a legal dispute over the 1988 film Who Framed Roger Rabbit may be involved -- check out THRs full story about DAYS' court case here.

-What do you think about the latest developments in the lawsuit between Corday Productions and Sony Pictures Television?
+What do you think about the recent developments in the Corday v.
+Sony case?
+How do you feel about Sony's counter arguments to the claim that it is trying to destroy DAYS?
 We want to hear from you -- and there are many ways you can share your thoughts.